O'Day 192

-The O'Day 192 is an American trailerable sailboat that was designed by John Deknatel of C. Raymond Hunt Associates, as a pocket cruiser and first built in 1984.
+The O'Day 192 is an American trailerable sailboat designed by John Deknatel of C. Raymond Hunt Associates as a pocket cruiser and first built in 1984.

 The O'Day 192 replaced the O'Day 19 in the company's product line.

 Production

-The design was built by O'Day Corp., as part of Lear Siegler, in the United States between 1984 and 1997, but it is now out of production.
+The design was built by O'Day Corp. as part of Lear Siegler, in the United States between 1984 and 1997, but is out of production.

 Design

 The O'Day 192 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
 It has a fractional sloop rig, a raked stem, a slightly reverse transom, a transom-hung rudder controlled by a tiller and a fixed stub keel with a retractable centerboard.
 It displaces 1400 lb and carries 400 lb of lead ballast.

 The boat has a draft of 4.17 ft with the centerboard extended and 1.42 ft with it retracted, allowing operation in shallow water or ground transportation on a trailer.

 The boat is normally fitted with a small 3 to 6 hp outboard motor for docking and maneuvering.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and two straight quarter berths in the main cabin.
 There is an ice box that can be stowed under the companionway ladder.
 The head is located in the bow cabin under the "V"-berth.
 Cabin headroom is 48 in.

 The design has a PHRF racing average handicap of 270 and a hull speed of 5.5 kn.